NOC-MSM/nemo_cookbook/docs/docs/nemodatatree.md

 In summary, an `xarray.DataTree` can help ocean modellers organise complex outputs (nested domains, groups of variables) in a natural, hierarchical way by acting as a container for a collection of related  `xarray.Datasets`.

-## What is a NEMODataTree? :ocean: x :fontawesome-solid-folder-tree:
+## What is a NEMODataTree? :ocean:  |  :fontawesome-solid-folder-tree:

 `NEMODataTree` is an extension of the `xarray.DataTree` structure designed to store NEMO model output datasets as nodes in a hierarchical tree.